-The Most Profitable Small Business Industries of 2018
+The Most Profitable Small Business Industries

 You’ve got to spend money to make money.
 But that doesn’t mean you have to risk all your life savings to get a small business off the ground.
 Here’s a roundup of small business ideas that could turn you a high profit with a small investment.